TranscryptOrg/Transcrypt/README.rst

 What's new
 ==========

+- Docs adapted
+- +=, -=, \*= etc., optimize towards ++ and --, autotest added
+- For...else, while...else..., break, continue completed, autotest added
-- Import ... as, from ... import and from ... import as ... added + autotests
+- Import ... as, from ... import and from ... import as ... added, autotest augmented
 - Transcript.org website dressed up a little
-- Basic and extended slices, both LHS (pfff...) and RHS + testlet for those, docs adapted
+- Basic and extended slices, both LHS (pfff...) and RHS, testlet for those, docs adapted
 - Many string methods added
 - Autotests added for listcomps and nested tuple assignment
 - Autotester slightly improved